toml-lang/toml/README.md

 The primary building block of a TOML document is the key/value pair.

+The key/value pair combines from the key, equals sign, and value, which must be on the same line (though some values can be broken over multiple lines).

 Keys are on the left of the equals sign and values are on the right.

 Whitespace is ignored around key names and values.
-The key, equals sign, and value must be on the same line (though some values can be broken over multiple lines).

 ```toml
 key = "value"